Aylixx/Aylixx/README.md

 - 👋 Hi, I’m @Aylixx
 - 👀 I’m interested in software/web development
 - 🌱 I recently finished my fourth year of university for my B.Sc. in Computer Science
-- 💞️ I’m currently learning the MERN stack
+- 💞️ I’m currently learning react native
-- 📫 Check my portfolio at http://coltonaylix.com

 <!---
 Aylixx/Aylixx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.